Invoice Matching

 What Is Invoice Matching?

-Invoice matching is the comparing and linking of a supplier invoice with the underlying data on which the cost is based, such as a contract or purchase order.
+Invoice matching is the comparison and linking of a supplier invoice with the underlying data on which the cost is based, such as a contract or purchase order.
 Usually, companies will perform a 2 or 3-way match.
 A 2-way match compares the invoice amount to the corresponding PO.
 If the amounts for those items match, then the invoice can be paid without further action.
 In a 3-way match, the invoice is generally compared to the PO as well as to a receiving document or a contract.
 Again, if there is a match, no further action is necessary.
-Matching invoices manually is time-consuming, especially on a line level where each invoice row needs to be matched to a PO and/or receiver or contract.
-It can also occur at the header level, where the invoice total is matched vs. each line item.
+Matching invoices manually is time-consuming, especially on a line level where each invoice row needs to be matched to a PO, and/or receiver, or contract.
+It can also occur at the header level, where the invoice total is matched against each line item.

 Different Types